ircv3/ircv3-specifications/client-tags/persist.md

 It is desirable to be able to advise the server not to store them and replay them to offline clients --- either because they would consume server resources unnecessarily, or because replaying them would actually risk degrading the client user experience.

 In contrast, some extensions involve TAGMSG that have more enduring relevance, in particular, [reactions](./react).
+If a server offers history storage and replay functionality, then it should store and replay these messages.

-The persist tag identifies these messages, with the intent that servers will store only those TAGMSG that carry the persist tag.
+The question remains whether storage of TAGMSG should be "opt-in" or "opt-out".
+However, "opt-in" seems more resilient to client implementation issues and is a better fit for the preponderance of client-only tags that have been proposed thus far.
+Accordingly, the persist tag designates TAGMSG for opt-in storage, with the intent that servers will store only those TAGMSG that carry the persist tag.

 ## Architecture